joonarafael/ohte/README.md

 This command regenerates a new working `poetry.lock` file for your system without changing the actual dependencies and their corresponding versions within the `pyproject.toml`.

-### 4. Run the game in Poetry project master folder `./flaggame/` by executing:
+### 4. Run the game in Poetry project master folder `./flaggame` by executing:

 ```bash
 poetry run invoke start
 ```

-## PYTEST, PYLINT & COVERAGE
+## SOFTWARE TESTING WITH PYTEST & COVERAGE

-Run the pytest ignoring `main` and `gui` modules by executing:
+Run the pytest ignoring `main` and all graphical user interface modules by executing:

 ```bash
 poetry run invoke test
 ```

-To generate the Pytest coverage report (web browser version) for your local machine, execute:
+The test will take approximately 38 seconds.
+It is checking how the pointing mechanisms and statistics calculations work with different round times.

+**The automated coverage report algorithm is currently** (2.5.2023 with Flag Game 0.2.5) **providing some inconsistent results**.
+The coverage report states, for example, that not all print statements are executed within the flaghandler module, although the tests do actually test this functionality and do pass successfully.
+Please study the provided Coverage report thoroughly and check especially details about flaghandler and gamehandler modules.
+To generate this Coverage report (web browser version) for your local machine, execute:

 ```bash
 poetry run invoke coverage-report
 ```

+## PYLINT AUTOMATED CODE REVIEW

-To run the code review algorithm with parameters defined in [pylintrc](./flaggame/.pylintrc), execute:
+To run the automated code review algorithm with parameters defined in [pylintrc](./flaggame/.pylintrc), execute:

 ```bash
 poetry run invoke lint